TobiasNetzer/kicad-assembly-drawing-generator/README.md

 ## Installation

-**Note:** [CairoSVG](https://github.com/Kozea/CairoSVG) needs to be installed in order for the plugin to convert svg files into pdf's.
-- To install it simply open `KiCad Command Prompt` and run `python -m pip install cairosvg`

 Kicad assembly drawing generator is currently not part of the official Kicad addons repository and therefore has to be manually installed.
 - Download the current release
 - Open the Kicad PCM and select `Install from File...`